bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lichtenstein.md

 * Lichtenstein published the monograph Vorlesungen über einige Klassen nichtlinearer Integralgleichungen und Integrodifferentialgleichungen nebst Anwendungen Ⓣ(Lectures on some classes of nonlinear integral equations and integrals with applications) in 1931.
 * In 1933 Lichtenstein published Gleichgewichtsfiguren rotierender Flüssigkeiten Ⓣ(Equilibrium figures of rotating liquids) in which he collected all the work that he had done on the theory of rotating fluids since 1918.
 * Lichtenstein spent the rest of his career at Leipzig where he supervised several students who became leading mathematicians.
-* Lichtenstein was married to Stefania, who had a doctorate in psychology.
 * In 1928 Lichtenstein had resigned from his role as editor-in-chief of the Jahrbuchs über die Fortschritte der Mathematik Ⓣ(Yearbook on the progress of mathematics).
 * The events of 1933 were devastating for the Jewish Lichtenstein.